robnjunge/react-hooks-npm-lab/README.md

 The first thing to do is change directory into this folder in your terminal by typing the command `cd color-clock`.

-The next step is to create a `package.json` file in the `color-clock` directory, which in turn will be where the `node_modules` folder is.
+> **Note**: The next step will create a `package.json` file in whatever
+> directory you are in, which in turn will be where the `node_modules` folder

-**Important:** to avoid overwriting the `package.json` file for this code-along be sure to change directory into `color-clock` before creating the `package.json` file!
+> is.
+If you do not change directory into `color-clock`, you'll end up creating
+> a file in the main directory of this lesson, and `color-clock/index.js` will
+> be looking for `node_modules` in the wrong directory.

 ### Create a package.json File